NOTICE OF PRIVACY PRACTICES

 Amendment: You have the right to request that we amend your health information.
 (Your request must be in writing, and it must explain why the information should be amended.)
 We may deny your request under certain circumstances.

-Electronic Notice: If you receive this Notice on our Web site or by electronic main (e-mail), you are entitled to receive this Notice in written form.
+Electronic Notice: If you receive this Notice on our Web site or by electronic mail (e-mail), you are entitled to receive this Notice in written form.

 QUESTIONS AND COMPLAINTS